The hard thing about hard things, and accounting for management debt

 Someone writing new functionality for computers no longer wrote for Microsoft’s proprietary platform.
 Instead, they wrote to the Internet and World Wide Web’s standard interfaces.
 Once Microsoft lost its grip on developers, it became only a matter of time before it lost its monopoly on operating systems.
 Along the way, Netscape invented many of the foundational technologies of the modern Internet, including JavaScript, SSL, and cookies.

-Horowitz disagrees with the thinking that companies should ask customers what they want.
-Like Steve Jobs he disagrees, and is convinced companies themselves are responsible.
-This contrasts strongly with current views in larger companies that define the customer’s input as the most valuable for the determination of the way forward with products.
+Horowitz disagrees with the idea that companies should ask customers what they want.
+Like Steve Jobs, he disagrees and is convinced companies are responsible.
+This contrasts strongly with current views in larger companies that define the customer’s input as the most valuable factor in determining the way forward with products.

 It turns out that is exactly what product strategy is all about—figuring out the right product is the innovator’s job, not the customer’s job.